-Beginning as early as January 1, 2015, you can make only one rollover from an IRA to another (or the same) IRA in any 12-month period, regardless of the number of IRAs you own (Announcement 2014-15 and Announcement 2014-32).
+Beginning in 2015, you can make only one rollover from an IRA to another (or the same) IRA in any 12-month period, regardless of the number of IRAs you own (Announcement 2014-15 and Announcement 2014-32).
 The limit will apply by aggregating all of an individual’s IRAs, including SEP and SIMPLE IRAs as well as traditional and Roth IRAs, effectively treating them as one IRA for purposes of the limit.

-- you must include in gross income any previously untaxed amounts distributed from an IRA if you made an IRA-to-IRA rollover in the preceding 12 months (unless the transition rule above applies), and
+- you must include the amounts in gross income if you made an IRA-to-IRA rollover in the preceding 12 months (unless the transition rule above applies), and

-- you may be subject to the 10% early withdrawal tax on the amount you include in gross income.
+- you may be subject to the 10% early withdrawal tax on the amounts you include in gross income.

-Additionally, if you pay these amounts into another (or the same) IRA, they may be:
+Additionally, if you pay the distributed amounts into another (or the same) IRA, the amounts may be: